wix-incubator/pro-gallery/README.md

 To see more options and a real usage example, use the [playground code](https://github.com/wix-incubator/pro-gallery/blob/master/packages/playground/src/components/App/App.js) as reference

 ### Options
-The best way to get started is using the [Playground](https://pro-gallery.surge.sh).
-Use the sidebar to configure the gallery layout you need for your site and click on `Generate Gallery Code` to get the code for your gallery.
+The gallery has A LOT of options, to make it easier to see and use the gallery, we created the [Playground](https://pro-gallery.surge.sh).
+Each option is expandable in the sidebar, and has all the info you need about its usage.
-After that you will need to add your
+Notice that you can click on `Generate Gallery Code` anytime to get the code for the gallery you created.

 ### Items
 A list of objects each containing at least an id, dto, and metadata.